chen0040/spark-ml-genetic-programming/README.md

 JavaSparkContext context = SparkContextFactory.createSparkContext("testing-1");
 Solution program = tgp.fit(context.parallelize(trainingData));
 ```

+The cost per observation evaluator computes the training cost of a 'program' on a particular 'observation' (which is an instance of trainingData).

 The program.mathExpress() call prints the TreeGP program found by the TreeGP evolution, a sample of which is shown below: